 Verses 13 and 14 refer to making future plans for prosperity without consulting God.
 Even if the plans are honorable and righteous, God may have other ideas.
 Our lives are but a blink of God's eye, "a mist that appears for a little time and then vanishes."
 God wants us to consult with Him for all plans.

 I plan ahead.
 If I do not have the next step or two thought out before I get to them, I feel behind and unorganized.
-Of course, just because we plan doesn't mean things will actually go as planned.
-God decides what will and will not happen.
+However, God does not work this way.
 Ever since I gave Him full rights to my life, I cannot seem to plan anything too far in advance.
 He is the ultimate schedule shifter.
 James notes, "you do not know what tomorrow will bring."
 I have to remind myself of this.
 Life throws sudden changes at you.
 Yes, I still plan ahead to the best of my ability, but I now make flexible plans instead of rigid ones.
 This is one way I submit my life to God, by giving Him free reign to jumble my schedule.
 In the end, I trust God has a better idea of what I should do with my life than I do since He sees the entire picture.

 I remind myself that God has a plan for me in my prayers.
 I begin by asking God to forgive me of my sins, then I ask Him to guide me down the path He has chosen for me before asking Him to bless my family and friends.
 I pray for guidance down the path God has chosen for me, because I know it is not an easy path.
 In Matthew 7:13-14, Jesus says, "Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way is hard that leads to life, and those who find it are few."